+Rule 4

 All other applications

+1 ''

 - 8.3.
 Where Rule 4 applies, places will be offered in distance order; using the distance between the family's normal home address and the school's nearest open entrance gate offering the closest first.
 We use a straight line distance.
-Similarly, where too many applicants satisfy Rules 1-3, then this same distance differentiation will apply.
+Similarly, where too many applicants satisfy Rules 1-4 then this same distance differentiation will apply.
 Under any of the above Rules if two or more applications are still equal, a process of random allocation will be followed by the School.
 The allocation will be by the selection from identical envelopes containing the names of the children.
 The process will be independently monitored by a member of staff within the Local Authority's Admission Team. - 8.4.
 Applicants will be required to produce proof of residency in the form of a utility bill or rental agreement for example.
 Where a child is not residing with a parent, this must be made clear at the time of application, and full details of the circumstances must be supplied to demonstrate that the address of the child is his or her normal home address and likely to continue to be so until after entry to the school.
 Places will not normally be offered on the basis of a temporary address. - 8.5.
-In cases where there is one place available, and the next child on the list is a twin, triplet, etc, we would admit both twins (and all the children in the case of other multiple births) even if this meant exceeding the agreed admission number of 60 for reception 2019-2020. - 8.6.
+In cases where there is one place available, and the next child on the list is a twin, triplet, etc, we would admit both twins (and all the children in the case of other multiple births) even if this meant exceeding the agreed admission number of 60 for reception 2020-2021. - 8.6.
 It is the responsibility of the parent to ensure that their application is received safely in the Admissions Team's office at Buckinghamshire County Council or by the home LA for non Buckinghamshire residents by the deadline which is printed on the application form.
 The school can take no responsibility for forms which go astray.

-9. Admissions in September 2017
+Admissions in September 2019

-9.1.
-For entry into Reception in September 2017, the school received 151 applications expressing a preference for admission.
-These were ranked as follows:

-9.2 .
-For entry into Reception in September 2017, we received 151 preferences (first, second, third and fourth preferences).
-We admitted 60 pupils in September 2017.
+- 9.1.
+For entry into Reception in September 2019, the school received 157 applications expressing a preference for admission.
+These were ranked as follows: - · Children with statements or EHC plans naming the school - Looked after children - Sibling - Any other applications - 9.2 .
+For entry into Reception in September 2019, we received 157 preferences (first, second, third and fourth preferences).
+We admitted 60 pupils in September 2019.
 There were no admission appeals.
-Children were allocated up to Rule 8 (up to a distance of 2.36 miles).
+Children were allocated up to Rule 4 (up to a distance of 2.87 miles).